 Our Complete Guide to Butterbeer at Universal Orlando

-For you less informed muggles, Butterbeer is a popular fictitious drink among wizards and witches in the Harry Potter series.
-Author, J.K.
+For you less-informed muggles, Butterbeer is a popular fictitious drink among wizards and witches in the Harry Potter series.
+Author J.K.
 Rowling said that she imagined it tastes “a little bit like less-sickly butterscotch.”
-Despite its name, Butterbeer at Universal does not have any alcohol in it, so tadpoles and frog parents alike can enjoy!
+Despite its name, Butterbeer at Universal does not have any alcohol in it, so tadpoles and frog parents alike can enjoy it!
 When the Wizarding World of Harry Potter — Hogsmeade first opened at Universal's Islands of Adventure, Butterbeer came to life in drink form with two different versions: cold and frozen.
 Now that the Wizarding World has since expanded, the variety of Butterbeer treats has grown!
 Across all versions, Butterbeer is sweet — perhaps even too much for some, so it’s hopful if you start off by sharing.
 If you really enjoy it, go back for seconds!

 Types of Butterbeer at Universal Orlando

 The ingredients of Butterbeer are top secret (that’s part of the magic, right?), but it’s fun to guess what’s in it.
 Cold Butterbeer reminds me of a cream soda with shortbread and butterscotch flavors.
 It comes topped off with a thick layer of whipped cream.
 Tad and Lily often compete to see who has the best foam mustache.
 If this is your first Butterbeer, I’d recommend the cold version.
 As a Harry Potter fan, this drink comes the closest to how I imagined it.
 It can be served in a regular cup or a souvenir tankard.